jeffreykegler/hoonlint/misc/whitespace.md

      ::
 ```

-Intuitively,
-if two runchildren are in the same silo of the same chain,
-they should have the
-same inter-line alignment.

 More formally,
-a chain is a sequence of fixed-arity hoons
+a chain is a sequence of backdented hoons
 which obeys the following rules:

 * Every hoon except the first is the last
-runchild of the previous hoon in the sequence
+runechild of the previous hoon in the sequence.

 * Every tall rune-ish is either